ingresso-group/slate/source/includes/_bitmask_fields.md

 ```

 If we put a `1` in the column for every day of the week when the performance is
-available, and `0` for everyday when it's not available then we get something
+available, and `0` for every day when it's not available then we get something
 that looks a lot like binary!
 Indeed as we have 7 bits (one for each day of the
 week) we could represent this as the 8bit number 218.